-What are the distinguishing features of the umbrella clauses contained within this country's investment treaties?
+8 What are the distinguishing features of the umbrella clauses contained within this country's investment treaties?

-Issue Distinguishing features of any 'umbrella clause' Scope of the umbrella Some of Nigeria's BITs (for example, Nigeria-Germany BIT, Nigeria-Korea BIT, Nigeria-Netherlands BIT, Nigeriaclause Uganda BIT, and Nigeria-Sweden BIT) contain an umbrella clause that requires the contracting parties to 'observe' or 'honour' or 'comply with' 'any obligation' or 'any other obligation' that they may have entered into with regard to investments of foreign investors.
+Issue Distinguishing features of any 'umbrella clause' Some of Nigeria's BITs (for example, Nigeria-Germany BIT, Nigeria-Korea BIT, Nigeria-Netherlands BIT, Nigeria-Uganda BIT and Nigeria-Sweden BIT) contain an umbrella clause that requires the Scope of the umbrella clause contracting parties to "observe" or "honour" or "comply with" "any obligation" or "any other obligation" that they may have entered into with regard to investments of foreign investors.